irfankhairulazhar/cypress-test/README.md

 Folder Structure

-cypress/
+cypress
  e2e
   - search_hotelSteps.cy.js ==> step scenario
  pageobjects
   - search_hotelPO.js ==> to define elment which used for step fixtures
   - testdata.json ==> to save test data that i used and called on step reports
   - videos ==> recording video during run the automation
   - index.html ==> report detail that we can open on browser
  support
   - commands.js ==> To import our reference
   - e2e.js ==> To setup /import custome command
  node_module ==> all package /depedency
   - cypressconfig.json ==> to setup global configuration

 Running Tests